UdbhavPathak/accelerated_sprite/README.md

 # Accelerated Sprite
-simple program to control a sprite's velocity while changing the angle on pygame..
+simple program to control the velocity of a sprite while changing the angle on pygame..